-As an award-winning designer with over fifteen years of experience in the field of communication design, my client list includes local non-profits, small studios, independent contractors and global agencies.
-My work exists at the cutting edge of the design discipline, I speak at global conferences, write papers, and present on design regularly.
-I also have a keen understanding of visual language and how meaning is conveyed, with projects ranging from identity systems, hand-lettering, print collateral, user interface, web, and research methodologies, to global brands.
+As an award-winning designer with over fifteen years of experience in the field of communication design, Meredith’s client list includes local non-profits, small studios, independent contractors and global agencies.
+Her work exists at the cutting edge of the design discipline, she speaks at global conferences, writes papers, and presents on design regularly.
+She also has a keen understanding of visual language and how meaning is conveyed, with projects ranging from identity systems, hand-lettering, print collateral, user interface, web, and research methodologies, to global brands.

-The cornerstone of my practice is in my research methods.
-Not only have I developed unique research methodologies and practices for clients, but I have also taught these methods (and various other aspects of design thinking) in the classroom at schools across the United States.
+The cornerstone of Meredith’s practice is in her research methods.
+Not only has she developed unique research methodologies and practices for clients, but she has also taught these methods (and various other aspects of design thinking) in the classroom.

-As an educator and a practitioner, I have a long history of decoding and encoding messages to convey meaning, along with a strong foundation in semiotics.
+As an educator and a practitioner, Meredith has a long history of decoding and encoding messages to convey meaning, along with a strong foundation in semiotics.
 That foundation translates to all sorts of implementations.

 Identity + Systems

 Understanding identity and the larger culture that an individual, organization, or non-profit exist within, is an integral aspect of design.
-Because I am a systems thinker, I am able to see this larger cultural landscape to identify problems and develop solutions.
-From mapping to brand creation, I have a keen ability to locate problems and solutions in ways that other designers do not.
+Because Meredith is a systems thinker, she is able to see this larger cultural landscape to identify problems and develop solutions.
+From mapping to brand creation, she has a keen ability to locate problems and solutions in ways that other designers do not.

-My doors are always open for freelance work, please email me: firstname.lastname@example.org
+Her doors are always open for freelance inquiries, please email her at: firstname.lastname@example.org

-Select client list includes: University of Southern California, Sudanese-American International Center for Peace & Diplomacy, Art Center College of Design, Cranbrook Academy of Art, Young & Rubicam, and Organic, Inc. I create work for clients ranging from small, independent studios to global firms.
+Select client list includes: University of Southern California, Sudanese-American International Center for Peace & Diplomacy, Art Center College of Design, Cranbrook Academy of Art, Young & Rubicam, and Organic, Inc. She creates work for clients ranging from small, independent studios to global firms.

 University of Southern California (MA+P) – Case Study

-I created a variety of pieces for USC, that can largely be summed up as a full identity system and how that system is implemented across multiple media.
-For MA+P, I have created web design, information architecture, wireframes, photography, color, type and graphic elements for use in all materials.
+Meredith created a variety of pieces for USC, that can largely be summed up as a full identity system and how that system is implemented across multiple media.
+For Media Arts+Practices (MA+P), she created web design, information architecture, wireframes, photography, color, type and graphic elements for use in all materials.

-Prior to their conversion to MA+P, I created a series of projects started a multi-year relationship with the Institute for Multimedia Literacy program at USC.
-This first year, I created a new identity for the program, along with various print materials to solidify and extend the identity, such as both Fall and Spring Course Catalogs, and a series of environmental graphics for their space.
+Prior to their conversion to MA+P, Meredith also created a series of projects started a multi-year relationship with the Institute for Multimedia Literacy program at USC.
+That first year, she created a new identity for the program, along with various print materials to solidify and extend the identity, such as both Fall and Spring Course Catalogs, and a series of environmental graphics for their space.